AI Legal Content Marketing – Where Do Human Writers Stand?

 Why is SEO Important for Law Firms?

-Having the best legal content means nothing if your target audience never sees it.
-A recent study analyzed billions of search results on Google:
+Having the best legal copywriting means nothing if your target audience never sees it.
+A recent study analyzed billions of search results on Google and found that:

-• 70.7% of users click one of the first five rankings
+• Nearly 70% of users click one of the first five rankings

 Users rarely proceed to the second page of a search engine.
 If your website is stranded in Google’s “no man’s land,” it’s time to step up your SEO.